saracemal/react-questions/README.md

 12. Is setState() async?
 Yes.
 It creates a "pending" state reaction and rerenders whenever there are calls to the state.
 Making it synchronous could cause unexpected behaviors, as well as an unresponsive UI.

+13. What is context?
+Context enables passing data through the component tree without having to pass props down manually at every level.
+Which means you can deep-nest items without issue.
+It is primarily used when some data needs to be accessible by many components at different nesting levels.